MolSSI-Education/python_scripting_cms/_episodes/06-functions.md

 {: .challenge}

 ### Function Default arguments
 When there are parameters in a function definition, we can set these parameters to default values.
+This way, if the user does not input values, the default values can be used instead of the code just not working.
 For example, if we want the default values in bond check to be 0 and 1.5, we can change the function definition to the following:

 ~~~
 def bond_check(atom_distance, minimum_length=0, maximum_length=1.5):